AliceO2Group/MonitoringCustomComponents/spark-streaming-aggregator/README.md

       removetags: [ ] #in this case no tags will be removed and the aggregation will preserve all tags.
 ```

-The YAML configuration file MUST follow the following rules:
+The YAML configuration file MUST follow these rules:
 - The `general`, `input` and `output` sections are mandatory
 - The `aggr_functs` is optional even if this situation is useless
-- The sub keyword `default`, `avg`, `sum`, `max` and `min` are optional but if inserted a metricname/removetags list MUST be provided
+- The keywords `default`, `avg`, `sum`, `max` and `min` are optionals but if inserted, a metricname/removetags list MUST be provided
 - All key words ( `general`, `appname`, `input`, ...)
 MUST be lowercase
 - The `window` and `port` parameters MUST be integer

-- In the aggregation function section the `default` keyword is used to aggregate all metrics without the need to list all of them
+In the aggregation function section the `default` keyword is used to aggregate all metrics without the need to list all of them

 Tab.
 1